John Henry Caldwell

 John Henry Caldwell (April 4, 1826 – September 4, 1902) was a U.S. Representative from Alabama.

+Early life and education

 Born in Huntsville, Alabama, Caldwell attended the common schools of Huntsville and Bacon College, Harrodsburg, Kentucky.

+Teaching career

 He taught school in Limestone County, Alabama, four years.

 He moved to Jacksonville, Alabama, in 1848.

 He was principal of the Jacksonville Female Academy 1848-1852 and of the Jacksonville Male Academy 1853-1857.

-Edited the Jacksonville Republican in 1851 and 1852 and assumed the editorship of the Sunny South in 1855.
+Caldwell edited the Jacksonville Republican in 1851 and 1852 and assumed the editorship of the Sunny South in 1855.

 He served as member of the State house of representatives in 1857 and 1858.